stereobit-networlds/phpdac6/README.md

 /*
  * phpdac6.
  *
- *   2014  Alexiou Vassilis, ste.net
+ *   2014  Alexiou Vassilis, stereobit.networlds
  *
  *   This library is free software; you can redistribute it and/or
  *   modify it under the terms of the GNU Library General Public